Sonny & Linda Sharrock

 Shining (nothing to do with the Norwegian band, above) seem to be the kind of death metal band that gives the genre a bad name, allegedly glorifying suicide and self-harm, although I remain slightly sceptical without seeing translated lyrics; 'moral panics' are easy to whip up and bands like this are ideal candidates for vilification.
 Going by their sixth album, VI / Klagopsalmer (Hymns of Lament), they play the kind of highly proficient thrash/'technical' metal beloved of a certain kind of young man who needs to get out more.
 The album actually has its moments, not least the surprisingly tasteful middle part of Ohm - Sommar Med Siv and the whole of the desolate, acoustic Krossade Drömmar Och Brutna Löften, although a surfeit of death grunts and impeccably-played but totally derivative riffs tend to spoil the overall effect.
 Unusually for him, Norway's premier 'Tron-merchant, Lars Fredrik Frøislie (Wobbler, White Willow, a million others), plays with a Swedish band this time round, adding Mellotron and celeste to the album.
 We get choirs on Vilseledda Barnasjälars Hemvist and flutes and strings on Plågoande O'Helga Plågoande, although the cellos in lengthy closer Total Utfrysning are real.

 Two years on, VII / Född Förlorare (Born Loser) is, by and large, more of the same, although the number of quiet, reflective sections has risen in the interim, as has the melodic content of the heavier parts.
-A major surprise is track five, an instantly recognisable cover of Landberk's mournful I Nattens Timma (from 1992's Riktigt Äkta), featuring Peter Bjärgö on vocals, piano and Mellotron, one of several guest spots on the record.
-I presume it's Bjärgö on (presumably real) Mellotron across the album, with a brief cello and flute section at the end of Tiden Läker Inga Sår, flutes and vibes on Tillsammans Är Vi Allt and vibes on I Nattens Timma, although only the first-named is particularly overt.
+A major surprise is track five, an instantly recognisable cover of Landberk's mournful I Nattens Timma (from 1992's Riktigt Äkta), featuring Peter Bjärgö on vocals and piano, one of several guest spots on the record.
+Now, I've had Bjärgö down as playing Mellotron on the track, but, upon researching it again, it seems that Frøislie plays all Mellotron parts, with a brief cello and flute section at the end of Tiden Läker Inga Sår, flutes and vibes on Tillsammans Är Vi Allt and vibes on I Nattens Timma, although only the first-named is particularly overt.

 You probably don't need these for their Mellotron use, but for relatively tuneful black metal, you could do a lot worse.